NestorNebula/webserv/README.md

 In this example, the `/data` route inherits `index` and `methods` from the `server` block and redefines `root`.

 Configuration files must follow the syntax and rules expected by the server.
 Invalid configuration files will result in a configuration error.

+## CGI
+The server implements execution of scripts using the Common Gateway Interface.<br>
+It has been tested with: php-cgi, python3 and perl.
+### PHP
+php-cgi's behavior can be configured in the php.ini configuration file.
+### Perl
+Scripts should include the directivee

+    use CGI
+### Python
+Scripts should include the directives

+    import cgi
+    import cgitb

+ATTN : The CGI module has been removed as of Python 3.13.<br>
+We provide a script `bonus/pycgi.sh` to download the legacy-cgi module.<br>

+`./pycgi.sh install`<br>
+will download and upack the legacy-cgi tarball.<br>

+It must be explicitly added to the server's config with `pycgi_dir: PATH/TO/legacy-cgi-2.6`

+## FastCGI
+The server can use FastCGI with php-fpm.<br>
+The server's config should set `fcgi_sock: PATH/TO/php-fpm/SOCK`<br>
+We provide a script `bonus/fcgi.sh` to facilitate setup of php-fpm.

+`./fcgi.sh conf`<br>
+will generate default configuration files for php-fpm and a corresponding systemd --user service.
+This should be done before using php-fpm with webserv.

+`./fcgi.sh start`<br>
+will launch php-fpm as a systemd --user service

+`./fcgi.sh stop`<br>
+will terminate the php-fpm systemd --user service

+`./fcgi.sh cmd`<br>
+will print out the command line for executing php-fpm with the generated config files.

 ## Resources